youngde811/Shakespearean-Insult-Generator/README.md

 random, one from each column of words that are supplied in the data file, using a separate random number for each.
 The algorithm is actually quite simple.

+Using the included model file, there are 50 lines of three tokens each, for a total permutation of 125,000.

 You may use your own model file if you wish.
 If you create your own, it **must** follow a strict format: _three tokens per line; each token separated by a single tab character_.
 The generator makes an attempt to validate a model file, and fail cleanly if it gets angry.

 ## Current Work ##

-At the moment, I'm writing an iOS app using React Native, Expo and TestApp.io.
-This app will use the insults created by the generator program to offend both your friends and enemies.
-Stay tuned.
+In progress is the development of an iOS app using _React Native_, _Expo_ and _TestApp.io_.
+This app will use the insults created by the generator program to offend both your friends and enemies in various ways.
+I'm soliciting input from family members to assist in identifying cool behaviors to include, so stay tuned.

 ## Author ##